 On the create request screen in Data Fetcher, for Application, select 'Pipedrive'.

 Copy and paste your personal API token from your Pipedrive account into Data Fetcher.
 Your Pipedrive API key authorises Data Fetcher to read from your Pipedrive account.
-Find help on locating your Pipedrive API token here.
+You can find your Pipedrive API key here.

 For Endpoint, select 'List all leads'.

 You can also add a Name for your request, e.g. 'Import Pipedrive Leads'.